Can you believe it?!

 FIRST, for this to work, you have to make sure that your needle is in the highest position before you begin.
 You can do this by either pressing the Needle UP button.
 Or, you can turn your handwheel TOWARDS you to bring the takeup lever up to its highest position.

-Now, gently pull the lever of the automatic threader straight down and back as far as it will go.
+Now, with your left hand, gently pull the lever of the automatic threader straight down and back as far as it will go.
 It’s kind of hard to see in the image below.
 But if you look close, you can see that an itty bitty hook has entered the eye of the needle.

-Now, bring the thread around the needle threader as depicted in the image above.
+Now, bring the thread around the needle threader and towards the rear of the sewing machine as depicted in the image above.

 Wasn’t that simple?!

-Pro tip: If you’re manually threading your sewing machine needle, you could also use a cute little needle threader like the one below!
+Sew easy tip: If this is all too much, you can manually thread your sewing machine needle using an inexpensive, cute little needle threader like the one below!

 Drawing Up the Bobbin Thread